Ptosis (breasts): Mechanism

 Anatomically, a female's breasts do not contain any muscle but are composed of soft, glandular tissue.
 Breasts are composed of mammary glands, milk ducts, adipose tissue (fat tissue) and Cooper's ligaments.

 Mammary glands remain relatively constant throughout life.
 Fat tissue surrounds the mammary glands, and its volume will normally vary throughout life.
 Although the exact mechanisms that determine breast shape and size are largely unknown, the amount and distribution of fat tissue and, to a lesser extent, mammary tissue, cause variations in breast size, shape and volume.
-Some experts believe Cooper's ligaments, which are connective tissue with the breast, provide some support within breasts, but there is no agreement on whether they provide support or simply divide breast tissue into compartments.
+Some experts believe Cooper's ligaments, which are connective tissue within the breast, provide some structural support, but there is no agreement on whether they provide support or simply divide breast tissue into compartments.

 Treatment

 Bras

 Since breasts are an external organ and do not contain muscle, exercise cannot improve their shape.
 They are not protected from external forces and are subject to gravity.
 Many women mistakenly believe that breasts cannot anatomically support themselves and that wearing a brassiere will prevent their breasts from sagging later in life.
-Researchers, bra manufacturers, and health professionals cannot find any evidence to support the idea that wearing a bra for any amount of time slows breast ptosis.
+Researchers, bra manufacturers, and health professionals have not found any evidence to support the idea that wearing a bra for any amount of time slows breast ptosis.
 Bra manufacturers are careful to claim that bras only affect the shape of breasts while they are being worn.

 There is some evidence that bra use reduces the development of Cooper's ligaments, connective tissue that supports breast shape.
 That atrophy from bra-wearing may therefore lead to more breast sag in the long run, much as the connective tissue in a limb weakens while it is in a cast and must be re-strengthened afterward.
-Studies have actually documented that, after an initial period of adjustment, women experienced a significant increase in comfort and breast firmness from going without bras.
+Studies have actually documented that, after an initial period of adjustment, women experienced a significant increase in comfort and breast firmness after forgoing bras.